sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 Regardless of how incorrect rules find their way into either type of model, the remedy is the same.
 Models are tools for hypothesis exploration and generation, and real-world experiments are still required for validation.

-Contrary to comments from machine learning's biological detractors, using ML models to learn the rules of biological systems and prioritize hypotheses is quite akin to the mode of inquiry at the dawn of molecular biology.
+# Old is new

+Despite the implementation details, ML models are then not so distinct from the analog models of old.
+They enable researchers to rapidly test biological hypotheses to see if they obey the "rules" of the underlying system.
+The main distinction is how those rules are encoded.

+In the classical, analytical models, rules emerged from individual experiments, were pruned heuristically by researchers, and then a larger working model was built-up from their aggregate.
+By contrats, machine learning models derive less explicit rules that are consistent with a large amount of experimental data.
+In both cases, these rules are not necessary correct, and researchers need to be wary of leading themselves astray based on faulty models.
+You need to be no more and no less cautious, no matter which modeling tool you choose to wield.

+This distinction of how rules are derived is then rather small in the grand scheme.
+Incorporating machine learning models to answer a biological question is not a departure from the intellectual tradition that transformed biology from an observational practice to an explanatory and engineering disipline.
+Rather, applications of ML to biology are a return to the formal approaches that allowed molecular biology to blossom from the fields that came before it.

 <!-- # Endless forms most beautiful

-> from so simple a beginning endless forms most beautiful and most wonderful have been, and are being evolved -- Charles Darwin -->
+> From so simple a beginning endless forms most beautiful and most wonderful have been, and are being evolved -- Charles Darwin -->

 <!--
 grails attained: